ArceLopera/git_refresher/docs/Advanced/git_tagging.md

 git tag -l -n
 ```

 Using wildcards with `git tag -l` allows you to filter and list tags based on specific patterns, making it easier to manage and navigate through tags in your Git repository.
+Listing tag wildcards requires -l or --list option.

 ## **Pushing Tags to Remote**

+By default, the git push command doesn’t transfer tags to remote servers.
 To push a specific tag to the remote repository:
 ```bash
 git push origin <tag-name>